-Most observers, including Inupiat observers, will also complete a two or three-day training and refresher session on marine mammal monitoring, to be conducted shortly before the anticipated start of the 2010 open-water season.
-Any exceptions will have or receive equivalent experience or training.
-The training session(s) will be conducted by qualified marine mammalogists with extensive crew-leader experience during previous vessel-based seismic monitoring programs.
+Observers will complete a two or three-day training session on marine mammal monitoring, to be conducted shortly before the anticipated start of the 2011 open-water season.
+The training session(s) will be conducted by qualified marine mammalogists with extensive crew-leader experience during previous vessel-based monitoring programs.
+A marine mammal observers' handbook, adapted for the specifics of the planned survey program will be reviewed as part of the training.